-Brian A. Hartstein is a partner in the Labor & Employment Group at Quarles & Brady, representing and counseling management on a wide range of labor and employment issues, with an emphasis in employment discrimination litigation.
+Brian A. Hartstein is a partner in the Labor & Employment Group at Quarles & Brady, representing and counseling management on a wide range of workplace issues, with an emphasis in employment discrimination litigation.
 His experience includes individual, class, and collective action litigation arising under Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act (ADEA), the Fair Labor Standards Act (FLSA), the American with Disabilities Act (ADA) and other federal, state, and local employment laws.
-Mr. Hartstein also provides day to day counseling on employment matters for numerous clients in a variety of industries including, transportation, telecommunications, financial services and the sharing economy.
+Mr. Hartstein also provides day to day counseling on employment matters for numerous clients in a variety of industries including, transportation, telecommunications, financial services and the sharing/gig economy.
 Representative experience includes the following:

 - Defending against an EEOC enforcement action under the ADA challenging the termination and accommodation decisions for 134 employees.